top of page

 After an accident, I had a painful femoral neck fracture.
 Following an unsuccessful operation, I became a replacement made of titanium, hammered into my healthy upper leg bone.
 After I successfully started to walk again, I had several appointments with my doctor.
 In one of the meetings came up the question about "what kind of sports I could do".
 He told me that he would recommend only two sports, swimming and riding bicycles.
 He did not encourage me to run or do any ball sports, bouncing with my feet on the floor or any sudden, unnatural movement would lead me back to the operation table.

-In the following years, I did not do much sports at all and gained serious weight.
+In the following years, I did not do much sports at all which resulted in serious weight gains.
 After some surprising photos and the clear weight on the scale showing 114kgs, it was time to move this body of mine.
 I started to run slowly and carefully to get at least into some kind of shape.
 The revelation came during a short-distance triathlon.
 From a young age, I was not very fond of swimming but I could get through.
 I felt best on the bike and the running part was ok.

 As my favorite was clearly riding my bike, I thought about getting back on it.
 My daughter was already independent and my wife would kind of support me to the point that there was no obvious reason for me not to follow my plan - to start seriously riding after some 20 years off the bike!